Hard Tack Candy

 • Continue to cook and stir.
 The first time you make this, you may want to keep the heat at medium.
 Once you are comfortable with the process, feel free to turn up the heat.
 Just continue to mix gently.
 Be patient!!!
 Temperature is everything.
 This recipe will not work if you take it off the heat too soon.

-• Continue to cook the mixture until it reaches 290º Fahrenheit.
+• Continue to cook the mixture until it reaches 290ยบ Fahrenheit.
 Don't rush this process!
-Make sure it hits at least 290º, but up to 295º is ok.
+Make sure it hits at least 290ยบ, but up to 295ยบ is ok.
+Remove the sugar from the heat and stir in the flavored oil. .125 ounces LorAnn Flavoring Oil

 • Immediately pour the hot sugar on the prepared pan.
 Make sure you don't have a super thick layer or it will be hard to crack apart.
+Allow the mixture to cool completely (this will take about 30 minutes).

 • Use a meat mallet to crack the candy into pieces.

 • Place the candy pieces into a zippered bag.
-Add the powdered sugar and shake to coat.
+Add the powdered sugar and shake to coat. ½ cup powdered sugar

 • Store in an airtight container at room temperature.
 The candy will keep this way for several months.